amazon-science/concurry/docs/user-guide/pools.md

 ### When to Use Each Approach

-**For Non-Ray Pools (thread, process, asyncio):**
+**All approaches work with all pool types (thread, process, asyncio, ray)!**

 Use **Typed/BaseModel** when:
 - You want full model validation and lifecycle hooks
-- You need immutable configuration
+- You need immutable configuration with Field constraints
 - You want the richest feature set

-Use **@validate/@validate_call** when:
-- You want flexibility to switch to Ray later
-- You only need validation on specific methods
-- You prefer decorator-based validation

-**For Ray Pools:**
+- ✅ Works with ALL pool types including Ray

 Use **@validate decorator** when:
 - You want morphic's validation style
 - You need type coercion (strings → numbers)
+- You only need validation on specific methods
 - You want minimal overhead
+- ✅ Works with ALL pool types including Ray

 Use **@validate_call decorator** when:
 - You want Pydantic's validation features
-- You need Field constraints
+- You need Field constraints with Annotated
-- You prefer strict validation
+- You prefer Pydantic's validation style
+- ✅ Works with ALL pool types including Ray

-Use **plain Worker** when:
+Use **Plain Worker** when:
 - You don't need validation
-- You want maximum performance
+- You want absolute maximum performance
+- You handle validation elsewhere
+- ✅ Works with ALL pool types including Ray

 ## Retry Mechanisms with Pools